sarjakkothiya/Docker_networking/README.md

 # Docker_networking

-Using this repo to seperate containers to conncet through bridge netwroking.
+Using this repo to seperate containers to conncet through bridge networking.